Rinsu621/SociablePeak_Project/README.md

-# Sociolytics
+# SociablePeak

-Sociolytics is a Laravel project for building a social media web application.
+SociablePeak is a Laravel project for building a social media web application.

 ## Getting Started